 Fabulous tennis at the Hamburg Open in Rothenbaum Stadium!
-The long-established tennis tournament will take place in Hamburg from 20th to 28th July 2019.
+The long-established tennis tournament will take place in Hamburg.

-The Hamburg Open is one of the oldest tennis tournaments in the world.
-The ATP sand court event will take place again this year on the tennis grounds at Rothenbaum, which will be partially modernized before the tournament begins.
-The tournament premiered in 1892 and has been held on the Rothenbaum since 1924.
-The victory is rewarded with around 2 million euros.
-The Hamburg Open falls into the category ATP 500.
-32 players play in the main field singles and 16 in the qualification.
+The Hamburg Open is considered one of the oldest tennis tournaments in the world.
+This year, the ATP sand court event will again take place on the tennis grounds at the Rothenbaum, which will be partially modernised before the tournament begins.
+The premiere was in 1892, and since 1924 the tournament has been held at the Rothenbaum.
+Victory will be rewarded with around 350,000 euros.
+The Hamburg European Open fall into the ATP 500 category.
+32 players play in the main draw singles and 16 in the qualifying.